Generalizing Importance Weighting to A Universal Solver for Distribution Shift Problems: Experiments

 \subsection{Ablation study}

-Finally, we study the effect of using different sample sizes and data representations on MNIST under label noise.
-In Figure~\ref{fig:ab_tr}, the performance of all methods is nearly unchanged with varying $n_\tr$; in Figure~\ref{fig:ab_val}, GIW performs better with more validation data, e.g., when $n_\val$ increases from 10 to 20.
-Furthermore, we compare the loss-value (-L) with the hidden-layer-output (-F) representation of data used in the methods.
-Figure~\ref{fig:ab_f_ln02},~\ref{fig:ab_f_ln04} show that -F and -L methods perform similarly under 0.2 label-noise experiments, but GIW-F is worse than GIW-L under 0.4 label noise.
-Therefore, we suggest using the GIW-L method, especially for situations under severe label noise.
+Finally, we performed an ablation study on MNIST under 0.2 label noise.
+Figure~\ref{fig:ab_val_split} and Table~\ref{tab:osvm_ab} in Appendix~\ref{sec:osvm-ablation} present the negative impact of validation data split errors by randomly flipping the IT/OOT data into the OOT/IT part.
+We can see that GIW is reasonably robust to split errors, and flipping OOT to IT is more problematic than the other direction since it makes the empirical risk estimator of GIW more similar to that of the standard IW.
+In Figure~\ref{fig:ab_tr}, the performance of all methods remains consistent across different values of $n_\tr \in \{10000, 12500, 15000, 17500, 20000\}$.
+In Figure~\ref{fig:ab_val}, GIW performs better with more validation data, e.g., when $n_\val$ increases from 10 to 20.
+Moreover, we compare the loss-value (-L) with the hidden-layer-output (-F) representation of data used in the DIW and GIW methods.
+Figure~\ref{fig:ab_f_ln02} shows GIW-L outperforms others.